RAPSEM: Identifying Latent Mediators Without Sequential Ignorability via a Rank-Preserving Structural Equation Model: Estimation

 \section{Estimation}

-The RAPSEM adopts a limited-information estimation strategy in which latent variable effects are recovered through a two-step procedure.
+RAPSEM adopts a limited-information estimation strategy in which latent variable effects are recovered through a two-step procedure.
 In the first stage, factor scores are estimated based solely on the measurement model, treating it independently from the structural component.
 In the second stage, these estimated scores are used as observed proxies for the latent constructs in the structural equation.
+In this last step, we replace the ordinary least squares with latent $G$-estimation.
+Details on implementation in the R package \texttt{rapsem}, available on GitHub \parencite{rapsem}, are provided in \Cref{sec:appendix_implementation}.